benbankes/PHPMusicTools/README.md

 	'octave' => 4,
 ))
 ```
 The constructFromArray method is recursive, so if your chord array contains a note array, and your note arrays contain a pitch array, they will be transformed into Chord and Note and Pitch objects.
+This is a convenient way to serialize a complex musical structure into things that are enumerable and fun to manipulate.

 ```php
 $chord = Chord::constructFromArray(